mheadd/voiceingov.org/_posts/2005-11-29-click-to-call.md

 One can imagine elected officials allowing their constituents to click-to-call, or using it in conjunction with government agency websites that have detailed information about program eligibility.
 For example, click-to-call could be tied to government web sites explaining land use rules, eligibility for government programs, or tax questions.
 Citizens could get the information they need by reading the text on a web site, but if they had further questions, or needed more information they could click-to-call.
 It will be interesting to see how this develops.

-By the way dear reader, if you havenâ€™t noticed I now have my **own** click-to-call option enabled for this blog â€“ Iâ€™m using the [Skype plugin for WordPress](http://anti.masendav.com/2005/11/skype-button-for-wordpress/) developed by Anti Veeranna.
-Not a bad little plugin â€“ don&#8217;t hesitate to give me a ring.
+By the way dear reader, if you haven't noticed I now have my **own** click-to-call option enabled for this blog "“ I'm using the [Skype plugin for WordPress](http://anti.masendav.com/2005/11/skype-button-for-wordpress/) developed by Anti Veeranna.
+Not a bad little plugin "“ don&#8217;t hesitate to give me a ring.